fafadiatech/newscout_web/docs/dev/contributing.rst

 Implement POST request
 ~~~~~~~~~~~~~~~~~~~~~~

-A good way to implement POST request would be, `APIView <https://www.django-rest-framework.org/tutorial/3-class-based-views/>`_ provided by django rest framework.
+If you want to implement POST request, you can use `APIView <https://www.django-rest-framework.org/tutorial/3-class-based-views/>`_ provided by django rest framework.

 .. code-block:: python